 General Motors is still the midst of another lawsuit focused on ignition-switch faults in cars made before the company’s bailout.
 Next year, a bankruptcy judge will rule on whether older claims for accidents and economic losses will be allowed.

-At the law offices of Gordon & Doner, we have been fighting for the rights of the injured for more than two decades.
+At the law offices of Gordon & Partners, our injury lawyers in West Palm Beach have been fighting for the rights of the injured since 1993.
 If you or someone you love has been injured in an accident caused by a defective vehicle, let us help you get the justice you deserve.